 The Ricoh GV-3 External Viewfinder is an optional accessory designed specifically for the Ricoh GR IIIx camera.
 It offers several benefits to photographers who prefer using a viewfinder.
 Key FeaturesThe high-precision optical viewfinder provides a bright and clear view of your scene, even in bright sunlight.
 This can be especially helpful when composing your shots or when the rear LCD screen is difficult to see.
 40mm Frame Coverage: The viewfinder features frame lines that match the 40mm equivalent field of view of the GR IIIx lens, aiding in accurate composition. |

 Gariz Leather Half Case GR IIIAvailable At: Amazon I’ve used several Gariz cases over the years on different cameras.
 They make some nice gear, and their cases do a great job of adding additional grip and protection.
-This case features an aluminum base, adding height to the camera’s body, which is particularly beneficial for users with larger hands.
+This case features an aluminum base that adds height to the camera’s body, which is particularly beneficial for users with larger hands.
 It also comes in brown. |

 Soft Case For GR III